-- Can you tell us a bit about your background (academic and otherwise)?
+For some introductory information, can you tell me a bit about your background—academic and otherwise?
 Where are you from?
-Where else have you taught, researched, etc?
+Where else have you taught, researched, et cetera?

-- Can you tell us about your previous work, particularly your book that came out earlier this year?
+Can you tell us about your previous work, particularly your book that came out earlier this year?

 My dissertation became my first book.
 I planned it that way because I knew—with being older—I really needed something very strong, and I needed it right away.
 It was accepted and published in maybe the fourth year that I came to UConn.
 When I came up with the idea, I had been arguing with another graduate student.
 I have always been interested in satire and comedy, and I was taking an eighteenth-century satire course from Michael Seidel.
 We were arguing because the other student said women couldn’t be satirists: “It’s just not possible.”
 He was restricting satire to what he judged as canonical, that is eighteenth-century Augustan satire—Swift, Johnson.
 He just thought that is the only kind of satire there is.
 This is 1993 perhaps.
 I started arguing with him that satire could be popular.
 Satire doesn’t have to be written or literary/poetic.
 Obviously, there is satiric prose as well, but I was saying that you could even tell a joke and be satiric, and he was saying, “No, no, no, no, no.” There could be satiric songs, and they could be against men.
 And he said, “No, there is no anti-masculine satire because satire is always attacking from a position of power, and that’s why the male satirist is such a crucial figure.
 There are no women satirists.”
 We got pretty heated, but when I was arguing with him, it gave me the grit in the oyster that led to my book.